HTTPS Boot TLS Configuration

 Tip

-On Linux systems, you can use the following sed or awk commands to replace the CR-LF or LF invisible characters in a file with their ASCII representation:
+replace the CR-LF or LF invisible characters in a `file` with their

-sed -E ':a;N;$!ba;s/\r{0,1}\n/\\n/g' file
+`sed -E ':a;N;$!ba;s/\r{0,1}\n/\\n/g' file`

 or

-awk '{printf "%s\\n", $0}' file
+`awk '{printf "%s\\n", $0}' file`

-Finally, the certificate needs to be PUT (only a PUT request will be successful) through the API:
+Finally, the certificate needs to be PUT (only a PUT request will

 PUT /redfish/v1/Systems/{item}/bios/oem/hpe/tlsconfig/settings/